Microsoft Office 365 Tenant to Tenant Migration Step By Step – Detailed Explanation

 - The Need to Perform Migration Between Office 365 Tenants

-- Office 365 Tenant to Tenant Migration Issues & Challenges
+- Microsoft 365 Tenant-to-Tenant Migration Issues & Challenges

-5 Steps for Office 365 Tenant to Tenant Migration
+5 Steps to Perform Office 365 Tenant to Tenant Migration

 - Step 4.
-Log in using Office 365 Admin credentials
+Log in with Office 365 Admin Credentials.

-Best Practices to Follow Prior to Office 365 (Mircosoft 365) Tenant to Tenant Migration
+Best Practices to Follow Prior to Mircosoft 365 Tenant-to-Tenant Migration

 - Examine the Actual Need & Scope of the Migration

-In situations where an organization needs to undergo through mergers and acquisitions process, communications become quite limited.
+In situations where an organization needs to undergo mergers and acquisitions, processes, and communications become quite limited.
 And eventually, all the intense pressure goes to the IT department in order to perform this data transfer as soon as possible.